vinefeeder/VineFeeder/README.md

 It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.

+Note: Unshackle has an issue releasing screen control back to VineFeeder when a download is finished.
+Presently a work-around resets the terminal after a download.
+I don't think the issue appears with Windows; it has not been tested.
+The reset clears screen history - which you may not want.
+So use batch mode.
+Select as many downloads as you need and the run the batch download.
+Download history will remain on the screen.

 **Interacting with Services**

 Once the GUI is launched, you may interact with various streaming services by clicking on their corresponding buttons.